-Fig. \ref{fig:compare} shows the simulation results.
-The re-uploading model saturates to a lower $S_2^{(max)}$ compared to the corresponding basis-equivalent parallel model.
-This indicates that when using the same number of data-encoding gates with enough trainable layers, it is harder to classically approximate parallel models.
+Figure~\ref{fig:compare} shows the simulation results.
+The re-uploading model saturates to a lower $S_2^{max}$ compared to the corresponding basis-equivalent parallel model.
+This indicates that when using the same number of data-encoding gates with enough trainable layers, it is harder to dequantize parallel models.
 One may also compare two basis-equivalent models that share similar quantum resources such as the total number of trainable layers or the total number of free parameters.
-Simulation results show that when the parallel model is shallow (L=2 for our case), the re-uploading model is harder, but as L increases, the parallel model is always harder for the same amount of quantum resources.
-Therefore, if one wants to construct a VQML model, using a parallel model is a more plausible option for generating a quantum-advantageous model.
+Simulation results show that when the parallel model is shallow (L=2 for our case), the re-uploading model is harder to dequantize, but as $L$ increases, the parallel model is always harder to dequantize for the same amount of quantum resources.
+Therefore, if one desires a VQML model that is not dequantizable, using a parallel model is the more plausible option.

-This observation is a consequence of structural differences between parallel and re-uploading models.
-When both are basis-equivalent models using $N$ encoding gates, re-uploading model uses $n_q$-qubit circuit which is smaller than $N$.
-Therefore, despite employing universal trainable \textit{ansatze}---which can generate any $U \in U(2^{n_q})$---for all trainable unitary blocks in the data re-uploading model, it cannot generate $2^N$-dimensional unitary when it is transformed into simple parallel form.
-Meanwhile, the simple parallel model can.
-This observation is in line with the study of~\cite{casas2023multidimensional}.
+This conclusion is also a consequence of structural differences between parallel and re-uploading models.
+When both are basis-equivalent models using $N$ encoding gates, the data re-uploading model uses an $n$-qubit circuit that is smaller than $N$.
+Therefore, despite employing universal trainable \textit{ansatze}---which can generate any $U \in \mathcal{U}(2^{n})$---for \textit{all} trainable unitary blocks in the data re-uploading model, it is clear that the effective $2^N$-dimensional unitary lies only in a subset of $\mathcal{U}(2^N)$ when the re-uploading model is transformed into simple parallel form using wire-bending techniques (See Fig.~\ref{fig:AppA}).
+On the other hand, the simple parallel model can generate any $2^N$-dimensional unitary in $\mathcal{U}(2^N)$ with any universal \textit{ansatz}.
+This result is consistent with the study in~\cite{casas2023multidimensional}.